rickgennis/managebackups/src/managebackups.1.md

     --faub "ssh dataserver sudo managebackups --path /usr/local/bin"

 Complications with configuration of faub, particularly if ssh is involved, are much easier to debug given the output of the various subcommands.
 See **--leaveoutput**.

+# EXAMINING BACKUPS
+**managebackups** implements several functions to inspect the difference between individual Faub-style backups within a profile.
+The **--diff** and **--diffl** options provide a fast interface to list all the files that have changed between a given backup and the chronologically previous one.
+The **--compare** option provides a slower interface that can be used between any two backups in the profile set and includes more details about what's different (size change & file type).

+# PERMISSIONS
+Aside from access to read the files being backed up (on a remote server or locally) **managebackups** requires local write access for multiple tasks:

+- writing to the log file (default /var/log/managebackups.log)
+- writing its cache files (default /var/managebackups/caches)
+- creating the local backup in the configured directory
+- setting owners/groups/perms on faub-style backup files

+The first three of these can be achieved by moving the log/cache/backup files into a directory that **managebackups** has write access to.
+Alternatively, **managebackups** can be made suid or sgid (see **--install** and **--installsuid**).
+The fourth permission issue has no workaround.
+If you wish to use faub-style backups **managebackups** needs to run as root either via **--installsuid**, sudo or via the root user.
+Without root access faub-style backups can be created but all files will have the same owner.

 # ENVIRONMENT VARIABLES
 Environment variables are overriden by **--user**, **--confdir**, **--cachedir**, and **--logdir**.